rackerlabs/design-system/_component_design/buttons-bar.md

 ---
-title: Buttons Bar
+title: Buttons (Bar)
 parent: Inputs and Controls
 layout: component
 category: Components
 usage: >
-  A button bar....
+  A buttons bar consolidates multiple related actions into one or more simple buttons, and a drop-down button.
+When the user clicks the drop-down button a drop-down menu appears.
-preview-image: preview-images/buttons.svg
+preview-image: preview-images/buttons-bar.svg
 status: stable
 resource: true
-last-modified: 2018-08-20
+last-modified: 2018-09-05
 helix-ui-css: true
 helix-ui-javascript: false
 ---